Pines' demon: Relationship with the plasmon

 The plasmon is a quantized vibration of the charge density in a material where all electron bands move in-phase.
 The plasmon is also massive (i.e., has an energy gap) in bulk materials due to the energy cost needed to overcome the long-ranged Coulomb interaction, with the energy cost being the plasma frequency $\omega_p$.
 Plasmons exist in all conducting materials and play a dominant role in shaping the dielectric function of a metal at optical frequencies.
 Historically, plasmons were observed as early as 1941 by G. Ruthemann.
-The behavior of plasmons has widespread implications,as they play a role as a tool for biological microscopy (surface plasmon resonance microscopy), plasmon-based electronics (plasmonics), and underlay the original formulation of the transmission-line with a junction plasmon (transmon) device now used in superconducting qubits for quantum computing.
+The behavior of plasmons has widespread implications, as they play a role as a tool for biological microscopy (surface plasmon resonance microscopy), plasmon-based electronics (plasmonics), and underlay the original formulation of the transmission-line with a junction plasm on (transmon) device now used in superconducting qubits for quantum computing.

 The demon excitation on the other hand holds a number key distinctions from the plasmon (and acoustic plasmon), as summarized in the table below.